-OTC Model Rule: Nonroad Diesel Equipment Anti-Idling 3.11.2011 draft
+OTC Model Rule: Nonroad Diesel Equipment Anti-Idling

+8.24.2011 draft

 - 1. The terms [OTC STATE] and [OTC STATE AGENCY] are placeholders for individual State and State Agency names. - 2.
-Please note that States opting to promulgate rules based on this model rule must comply with State specific administrative requirements and procedures. - 3.
-Track changes are intended to reflect any and all changes made to the model rule since circulation of the August 9th, 2010 draft.
+Please note that States opting to promulgate rules based on this model rule must comply with State specific administrative requirements and procedures as well as State specific compliance and enforcement regulations. - 3.
+Track changes are intended to reflect any and all changes made to the model rule since circulation of the March 11th, 2011 draft.